OA Membership

 Brotherhood Membership

-After 10 months of service and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
-Completion of this ceremony signifies full membership in the OA.
+After 6 months of service as an Ordeal member and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
+Completion of this ceremony signifies full membership in the Order.

 Vigil Honor

-After two years of service as a Brotherhood member and with the approval of the national Order of the Arrow Committee, a Scout or Scouter may be recognized with the Vigil Honor for outstanding service to Scouting, his lodge, and the community.
+After two years of exceptional service as a Brotherhood member, and with the approval of the national Order of the Arrow committee, a Scout or Scouter may be recognized with the Vigil Honor for their distinguished contributions to their lodge, the Order of the Arrow, Scouting, or their Scout camp.
 This honor is bestowed by special selection and is limited to one person for every 50 members registered with the lodge each year.

-Visit the National Order of the Arrow Website for more information.
+Visit the National Order of the Arrow website for more information.
+Scroll to the bottom of the link to see news and updates regarding OA membership.